wviriya/Zero-to-Hero-with-ARM-and-IaC/README.md

 - Know basic Azure Pipelines

 ## What are prerequisites:
-Basic concept of the follows:
+- Azure Subscription
+- Azure DevOps account
 - JSON (JavaScript Object Notaion)
+- YAML Syntax
 - Git repos
-- Desire to learn IaC
+- Desire to learn

-## Where are your team:
+## Where are your team
 ![Automation Maturity](contents/automation_maturity.png)

 ## About this sample